 Brampton Parking Plan recommended several updates or additions to the draft Zoning By-law (ZBL).
-These include adding a requirement for accessible parking spaces and electric vehicle charging stations, considering affordable housing units as a special land-use with reduced parking requirements, adding a reduced parking requirement for developments unbundling their parking spaces, and removing parking minimums and applying parking maximums in Intensification Areas.
+These include adding a requirement for accessible parking spaces and electric vehicle charging stations, considering affordable housing units as a special land-use with reduced parking requirements, adding a reduced parking requirement for developments unbundling their parking spaces, and removing parking minimums and applying parking maximums for select land uses in Intensification Areas.